 VA Automobile Special Adaptive Equipment Grant

-Those qualified for the automobile grant, and those with immobility of the joint (ankylosis) of one or both knees or hips resulting from an injury or disease incurred or aggravated by active military service may also qualify for the adaptive equipment grant.
+If you qualify for the automobile grant and suffer from joint immobility of your knees or hips which was a result of your military service you may also qualify for the adaptive equipment grant.

 Adaptive equipment includes, but is not limited to, power steering, power brakes, power windows, power seats, and special equipment necessary to assist the eligible person into and out of the vehicle.
 Contact your local VA medical center's prosthetic department before purchasing any equipment.

 The adaptive equipment grant may be paid more than once, and it may be paid to either the seller or the veteran.